nycmeshnet/nycmesh.net/content/network-status.md

 aliases: [/status/]
 ---

+We are experiencing slow connections this weekend.
+We are working on this!

 If you are having any problems at all, please go to [nycmesh.net/support](../support) so we can quickly fix it!